kruschid/typesafe-routes/docs/basic-features/parameter-parsing.md

 ## **Relative Location Path**

-It is also possible to parse parameters from [relative route](basic-features/relative-routes.md) paths that are inlined with `_`.
+It is also possible to parse parameters from [relative route](basic-features/relative-routes.md) paths that are initiated with `_`.

 ```js
 // with relative location path